Book Review: Stress Test by Timothy F. Geithner

 But as I matured, I realized that those idealistic dogmas often came at a higher price.
-Those actions that are dressed in the cloak of justice, even their purpose is completely just, but they may not bring the justest result.
+Those actions that are dressed in the cloak of justice, even if their purpose is completely just, but may not bring the justest result.

 Finally, I want to talk about Geithner's criticism of politics.
 Throughout the book, Geithner has shown his aversion to Washington politics.
 In the last section of the book, he even said

 So in fact, Geithner is an elitist from the bottom of his heart.
-I actually agree with elitism, because the governance of the country and the economy is a difficult subject, and many of them are not easily understood by non-professionals, so trust the nation to the trustworthy hands must be trusted.
+I actually agree with elitism, because the governance of the country and the economy is a difficult subject, and many of them are not easily understood by non-professionals, so trusting the nation to the trustworthy hands must be trusted.